shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/share-assets-between-projects.md

 ---

-(This initial technique is still included here as it does offer a way to have a different tab per Project identified within the Loader.)
+{% include info title="Note" content="This initial technique is still included here as it does offer a way to have a different tab per Project identified within the Loader." %}

+To learn more about web-based cross-Project Asset linking, visit our [Cross-Project Asset Linking documentation here](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Administrator_ar_site_configuration_ar_cross_project_asset_linking_html).